AbdulhadiAbdn/GameHub-with-react/README.md

 # About

-This repository contains the completed GameHub project as of the end of part 2 of my React course.
+This repository contains the completed GameHub project as a simple replica of rawg.io gaming website.

 ## Getting Started